+Under the share-of-supply test, the CMA can consider a very broad or narrow scope to take jurisdiction, and has applied the share-of-supply test expansively.
 For example, in Roche/Spark, the parties argued that the CMA did not have jurisdiction, as the turnover test was not met and Spark did not generate any turnover in the UK in the year preceding the transaction.
 However, the CMA considered that firms compete well before products are fully commercialised and considered that Spark’s UK activities overlapped with Roche’s, given the following:

 - Spark had already engaged in marketing in the UK through UK-based employees; and